 - Squirrel Girl, all 1-drops have great synergy with the destroy effects, she even more so as there are 3 bodies for the slaughter.
 If you didn't draw or decided not to play Killmonger, a Nova buffed Squirrel can challenge locations which are hard to reach for the deck such as Sanctum Sanctorum or Luke's Bar.

-- Angel, thins the deck, feels bad if you draw him but silver lining is that you can play him for tempo and/or sacrifice him.
+- Angel, thins the deck, feels bad if you draw Patches, but silver lining is that you can play him for tempo and/or sacrifice him.

 - Nova, buff whatever that remains, great for Sabretooth if you can play Nova first.
 Don't be afraid to play him on turn 1 as the deck relies more on the destruction effects, so the buffs we get, while nice, are usually not as substantial as they would be for a more Zoo type deck.